 Summer visitors to Iceland experience the midnight sun, a phenomenon that only exists north of the Arctic Circle or, in the southern hemisphere, south of the Antarctic Circle.
 That’s right – you don’t need to be at the North Pole to experience it.
-Iceland just qualifies – although the mainland sits a few degrees south of that magic line, the Arctic Circle does pass through Grímsey Island, situated 40 kilometres (25 miles) off the country’s north coast.
+Iceland just qualifies – although the mainland sits a few degrees south of that magic line, the Arctic Circle does pass through Grímsey Island, situated 40 kilometers (25 miles) off the country’s north coast.

 When is the midnight sun in Iceland?

 The Arctic Circle’s latitude is about 66.5°N, while the Icelandic capital Reykjavik is located at 64.1° N. So even though most of Iceland isn’t right inside the Arctic Circle, you’ll still experience the midnight sun phenomenon.
 Throughout the country, the sun sets after midnight for much of June.
 Sunrise is around 3 o’clock in the morning, giving an official day length of something in the region of 21 hours.
-That means extra time for a road trip with your rental car.
+That means extra time for a road trip with your rental car

 Technically, it’s not 24 hours of daylight, but who’s counting?